Garlic Rosemary Roasted Pork Shoulder is super tender and juicy, with roasted potatoes and carrots for a delicious holiday meal or Sunday suppers!

 - Preheat oven to 300 degrees

-- Place pork in roasting pan fat side up and roast for two hours.
+- Place pork in roasting pan fat side up in the middle oven rack and roast uncovered for 4 hours.

-- While pork is roasting add potatoes, carrots, onions, the rest of the garlic and rosemary and salt and pepper to taste in a bowl drizzle with olive oil, and mix until combined.
-Then pour veggies in roasting pan.
-Return to oven and roast 3-4 more hours.
-Or until 185-190 degrees
+- While pork is roasting, put potatoes, carrots, onions, 2 tablespoons olive oil and the rest of the garlic, sprinkle with salt and pepper and give it a toss.
+Remove roast from oven and add veggies to the roasting pan.
+Return to oven and roast 2 more hours.
+Or until internal temperature reaches 185-190 degrees

 - For the gravy

-- Place roasting pan with drippings over medium high heat and whisk in four until combined, add in chicken stock and whisk until combined.
+- Place the roasting pan with drippings over medium-high heat (or pour in a saucepan) and whisk in flour, add in chicken stock and whisk until combined.
 Simmer for 5-10 minutes until desired consistency.
-Add sat and pepper to taste.
+Add salt and pepper to taste.